-Master of Science in Traditional Chinese Medicine (MSTCM)
+Master of Acupuncture with a Chinese Herbal Medicine Specialization(MAcCHM)

-General Description of the MSTCM
+General Description of the MAcCHM

-The University of East-West Medicine offers a Master of Science degree program in Traditional Chinese Medicine.
-The standard time to complete the MSTCM program is 3 years (9 semesters).
+The University of East-West Medicine offers a Master of Acupuncture with a Chinese Herbal Medicine Specialization.
+The standard time to complete the MAcCHM program is 3 years (9 semesters).
 For students who take classes year-round, the degree can be completed in as few as 9 semesters.